nicolevanderhoeven/kardinal/README.md

 tail -f /var/log/kardinal-update.log
 ```

-This approach pulls the latest image and restarts the container if a new version is available, similar to Watchtower but without the Docker API compatibility issues.
+This approach pulls the latest image and restarts the container if a new version is available.
+The script logs all activity to `/var/log/kardinal-update.log` for monitoring and troubleshooting.

 ### CI/CD Integration